icatproject-contrib/mvn-icat-build/README.rst

 Java and Payara version
 ~~~~~~~~~~~~~~~~~~~~~~~

-This build environment provides Java 8 and Payara 4.1.
-Admittedly,
+This build environment provides Java 11 and Payara 6.
-this is rather old.
-But some ICAT components still need Java 8 to
-build.

 Copyright and License